SkiFire13/master-thesis/chapters/background/6-strategy-improvement.typ

   Let $G = (V_0, V_1, E, p)$ be a parity game and $G' = G|_U$ subgame of $G$.
 If $G'$ is still a total parity game it is called a partially expanded game.
 ]

 Given a partially expanded game, two optimal strategies and its winning sets, the local algorithm has to decide whether vertices winning for a player in this subgame are also winning in the full game.
 Recall that a strategy is winning for a player $i$ if any strategy for the opponent results in an induced play that is winning for $i$.
 However those plays being losing in the subgame do not necessarily mean that all plays in the full game will be losing too, as they might visit vertices not included in the subgame.
 Intuitively, the losing player might have a way to force a play to reach one of the vertices outside the subgame, called the _$U$-exterior_ of the subgame, and thus lead to a play that is not possible in the subgame.
 The set of vertices that can do this is called the _escape set_ of the subgame, and for such vertices no conclusions can be made.
-For the other vertices instead the winner in the subgame is also the winner in the full game.
+For the other vertices instead the winner in the subgame is also the winner in the full game and they constitute the definitely winning sets.

 #definition($U$ + "-exterior")[
   Let $G = (V_0, V_1, E, p)$ be a parity game and $G|_U$ a subgame of $G$.
 The $U$-exterior of $G|_U$, also written $D_G (U)$, is the set of successors of vertices in $G|_U$ that are not themselves in $G|_U$.
 That is: